asamuzaK/withExEditorHost/README.md

 Note that [Node.js](https://nodejs.org/en/ "Node.js") v8.9.0 or higher is required to run the host from source code.

+When setting up the host, disable withExEditor installed in the browser.

 Download a zip file or tar.gz file of the source code from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), after decompressing, save it in an arbitrary place under your home directory (for example, `C:\Users\XXX\withExEditorHost\`).
 If you have a Github account, you can also clone and save the repository.